 - The click-through rate conveys if people visited the links you shared in your email.
-It’s another excellent metric for knowing if your email design and copy are working or not.
+It’s another excellent metric to judge whether your email design and copy work.

-- Review the conversion rate to see if people completed an action, like making a purchase or signing up for an event.
+- Review the conversion rate to see if people completed an action, like purchasing or signing up for an event.
 This metric tells whether your message and the call-to-action are nailing it.